 The Garnet Star (Mu Cephei) is a very luminous red supergiant, one of the largest and brightest stars visible not only to the naked eye but in the entire Galaxy.
-It lies in the constellation Cepheus and is associated with a large region of nebulosity known as IC 1396 or the Garnet Star Nebula.
+It lies in the constellation Cepheus and is associated with a large region of nebulosity known as IC 1396 or the Garnet Star Nebula (see below).

-Even at its great (uncertain) distance, Mu Cephei is big enough to show a measurable angular diameter, of around 0.02", equivalent to about 15 AU across.
+Even at its great (uncertain) distance, Mu Cephei is big enough to show a measurable angular diameter, of around 0.02", equivalent to about 15 astronomical units across.
 This means that if put in place of the Sun, it would extend midway between the orbits of Jupiter and Saturn.

 As is the case with most huge supergiants, the Garnet Star is variable, wobbling in brightness by over a magnitude in a somewhat irregular way over a period of 2 to 2.5 years.
 The average magnitude varies over a period of a decade or so and dips as low as fifth magnitude.
 At the same time it is losing mass through a strong wind.

 Although the Garnet has certainly stopped internal hydrogen fusion, its exact evolutionary status is uncertain.
 Most likely, it is fusing helium in its core into carbon.
 Whatever the conditions, this great star is almost certainly destined to explode as a supernova.

 |mass (Sun=1)||20 to 25|